istio/istio.io/content/en/news/releases/1.22.x/announcing-1.22.2/index.md

 This release implements the security updates described in our 27th of June post, [`ISTIO-SECURITY-2024-005`](/news/security/istio-security-2024-005) along with bug fixes to improve robustness.

-This release note describes what’s different between Istio 1.22.1 and 1.22.2.
+This release note describes what is different between Istio 1.22.1 and 1.22.2.

 {{< relnote >}}